slingamn/mureq/README.md

 If you're switching from python-requests, there are a few things to keep in mind:

 1. `mureq.get`, `mureq.post`, and `mureq.request` mostly work like the [analogous python-requests calls](https://docs.python-requests.org/en/latest/user/quickstart/#make-a-request).
-1. The response type is `mureq.HTTPResponse`, which exposes fewer methods and properties than `requests.Response`.
+1. The response type is `mureq.Response`, which exposes fewer methods and properties than `requests.Response`.
 In particular, it does not have `text` (since mureq doesn't do any encoding detection).
 Instead, the response body is in the `body` member, which is always of type `bytes`.
 (For the sake of compatibility, the `content` property is provided as an alias for `body`.)
 1. The default way to send a POST body is with the `body` kwarg, which only accepts `bytes`.
 1. The `json` kwarg takes an arbitrary object, which is serialized to JSON, encoded as UTF-8, and sent as the request body with the usual `Content-Type: application/json` header.
 1. To send a form-encoded POST body, use the `form` kwarg.
 This accepts a dictionary of key-value pairs, or any object that can be serialized by [urllib.parse.urlencode](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.urlencode).
 It will add the usual `Content-Type: application/x-www-form-urlencoded` header.
-1. To make a request without reading the entire body at once, use `with mureq.yield_response(url, method, **kwargs)`.
+1. To make a request without reading the entire body at once, use `with mureq.yield_response(method, url, **kwargs)`.
 This yields a [http.client.HTTPResponse](https://docs.python.org/3/library/http.client.html#httpresponse-objects).
 Exiting the contextmanager automatically closes the socket.
 1. mureq does not follow HTTP redirections by default.
 To enable them, use the kwarg `max_redirects`, which takes an integer number of redirects to allow, e.g. `max_redirects=2`.
 1. mureq will throw a subclass of `mureq.HTTPException` (which is actually just [http.client.HTTPException](https://docs.python.org/3/library/http.client.html#http.client.HTTPException)) for any runtime I/O error (including invalid HTTP responses, connection failures, timeouts, and exceeding the redirection limit).
 It may throw other exceptions (in particular `ValueError`) for programming errors, such as invalid or inconsistent arguments.
 1. mureq supports two ways of making HTTP requests over a Unix domain stream socket: